chriskinzel/chriskinzel.github.io/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Scully

+Run `ng build --prod` then run `npm run scully -- --scanRoutes` to build the app with Scully.

+Run `npm run scully:serve` to serve both the static version of the site and the Angular version.

+To deploy, simply serve/copy `dist/static`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.